Food insecurity has been a significant adverse impact of the COVID-19 crisis. But for one local nonprofit, hunger relief isn’t “one size fits all.”

 Broader Scope of Need, Smaller Scope of Hands

-As a volunteer-driven organization with more than 1,000 volunteers, Mama’s Kitchen had to completely rethink its processes.
-For example, it began delivering one week’s worth of shelf-stable food instead of its typical twice-a-week deliveries in case of a shut down due to staff infection.
+As a volunteer-driven organization, normally utilizing over 1,000 volunteers that assist with every aspect of operation, Mama’s Kitchen had to completely rethink its processes.
+They immediately delivered one week’s worth of shelf-stable food, in addition to their typical twice-a-week deliveries, in case of a shut down or delay due to an outbreak, food/supply procurement delays, or not enough available staff/volunteers.

 When all volunteering was forced to halt, the small staff stepped up to ensure that the work continued.